diannedejesus/debt_tracker/readme.md

 - The list is constructed on the server with only the pertinate information needed for the displayed information.

 ### Case Overview
-The case overview page will use the information already in the database to calculate additional information for each case and then display all the information.
+The case overview page will use the information already in the database to calculate additional information for each case and then display all the information on the page.
 This includes all the information entered from the registration page and any payments made.

 The information displayed from the database will be:
 - name [string]